Pueblo County High School: History

 In the early 1950s it was decided by the School Board to build Pueblo County High School as a merging school.
-Students from Pleasant View, Vineland, Avondale, and Boone enrolled to attend Pueblo County High School in the fall of 1953, where they took up Pueblo County High School's new colors and school mascot.
+The school district chose a cornfield as the site for the new school and bought the land, with April 1953 being the month of the start of construction.
+A federal grant funded the remainder of the building costs.
+The total price of the school was $578,000.
+Students from Avondale, Blende, Pleasant View, and Vineland were enrolled to attend Pueblo County High School in the fall of 1953; at the time, classes were held at Vineland Middle School.
+In November of that year, the permanent campus of Pueblo County High opened.
+Students took up Pueblo County High School's new colors and school mascot.
 A school-wide vote was cast to select the mascot, and a pair of colors.
 The selected mascot was a Hornet, the colors chosen were green and gold.
+Later Boone joined the high school's attendance boundary.

 While the school opened as a legal senior high school, construction of the building was still in progress, leaving many classrooms unavailable.
 Students and teachers took learning to the grass, boiler rooms, or inside buses as an alternative.
 Originally, the location in which Pueblo County High School was built was used as farmland and was tended as such.
 Harvest time and planting season respectively were the most important times of the year for Pueblo in that era, which caused many students to miss months of school, as Harvesting and Planting was more of a priority.

+The Arts Academy at Pueblo County High School was scheduled to begin operations in 2017.